 Payors should use their unique census factors for gender by age group and the populations in these groups to calculate the adjusted populations attributed to the different types of APM arrangements.
 These factors may vary depending on the number of tiers included in the calculation.
 Tiers include: self, self and child, self and spouse and self and family.

-AgeGenderFactorExample is an additional spreadsheet emailed to payors with the manual and template.
+AgeGenderFactorExample is an additional spreadsheet on MHCC’s website.
 It offers a framework for each payor to calculate the age/gender factors for the populations enrolled in its APM arrangements.

 Note: Census factors for self and spouse are the same as those as self and family and therefore can be used as a three-tier calculation as needed.

-HCP-LAN Payment Category (Column K) – Use the drop-down menu to identify the appropriate APM HCP-LAN category (2A, 2B, 2C, 3A, 3B, 4B and 4C) for the member months identified in Column H and Column I. Payors shall attribute members on a hierarchical basis.
-Reporting shall occur in the category furthest along the continuum of clinical and financial risk for the provider organization.

-Example 1: If a member was attributed to a billing provider with an HCP-LAN Category 2B value-based payment arrangement and a billing provider with an HCP-LAN Category 3A value-based payment arrangement, the member and all of their spend and member months would be attributed to the billing provider with the HCP-LAN Category 3A arrangement.

-Example 2: If a billing provider is participating in multiple value-based payment arrangements, the billing provider would a have distinct row for each arrangement with the appropriate HCP-LAN Category identified.
-Members attributed to multiple value-based payment arrangements with the same provider shall have all of their spend and member months attributed to the HCP-LAN Category farthest along the continuum.

-Example 3: If a member is attributed to a billing provider under a HCP-LAN Category 4A episode-based payment arrangement and attributed to the same billing provider under a HCP-LAN Category payment arrangement (2A, 2B, 2C, 3A, 3B, 4B and 4C), the total spending would be reported on A.1 Financial.
-Spending related to the episode would be reported on A.2 Financial Episodes.
-Additional explanation on episode-based payments is provided below.

-Note: Payors need not submit data on arrangements classified as HCP-LAN Category 3N and 4N.
-Financial information related to HCP-LAN Category 1 and Category 4A are not collected on this worksheet.

-Total Medical Expense for Member Months Reported in Column H and Column I (Column L) – Total medical expense (not including retail pharmacy) for all members attributed to the billing provider in the value-based payment arrangement, regardless of the type of payment (e.g., fee-for-service, value-based) and regardless of whether the payment was made to the billing provider identified in the row or another billing provider.
+Total Medical Expense (Column O) – Total medical expense (not including retail pharmacy) for all members or episodes attributed to the billing provider in the value-based payment arrangement, regardless of the type of payment (e.g., fee-for-service, value-based) and regardless of whether the payment was made to the billing provider identified in the row or another billing provider.
 Payments shall not be capped, truncated or risk-adjusted.
-Note: Fee-for-service portions of contracts categorized as HCP-LAN categories 2A, 2B, 2C, 3A, 3B, 4B and 4C, must be included in the total medical expense.
+Note: Fee-for-service portions of contracts categorized by the Expanded Framework or as HCP-LAN categories 2A, 2B, 2C, 3A, 3B, 4B and 4C, must be included in the total medical expense.